w3f/polkadot-wiki/docs/learn-registrar.md

 If you have provided `display name`, `email`, `twitter`, or `element name (previously called Riot)` when setting an on-chain identity, these will be required to verify one by one by signing a challenge message.
-Be aware that the `display name` cannot be too similar to others that have verified already.
+Be aware that the `display name` cannot be too similar to others that have been verified already.
 There is no need to set all of the fields when using the service.
 You are free to set whichever field or fields that you like.